Search over 3 Black And White Cavoodle dogs across Australia

 Suitable Environment

-Because of its small size and low exercise requirements, the Black and White Cavoodle is suitable for tiny apartments and small homes with limited or no backyard.
-As long as it gets to spend time cuddling or playing with its owners, the size of its home will not matter.
+The Black and White Cavoodle adapts well to tiny apartments and small homes with limited or no backyard due to its small size and low exercise requirements.
+As long as it spends time cuddling or playing with its owners, the size of its home matters little.

 Other Considerations

-While the Black and White Cavoodle is not an excessive barker, it may do so at times.
-It will bark at strangers to alert their families if they feel there may be a potential danger.
+- While the Black and White Cavoodle is not an excessive barker, it will alert its family to strangers.

-This mixed breed loves to be around people and animals.
-Leaving it alone for a long period may result in separation anxiety.
-Should you need to be away from your dog for a few hours, it is recommended to hire a pet sitter until you come back.
+- This breed loves being around people and animals.
+Leaving it alone for long periods may result in separation anxiety.
+Hiring a pet sitter is recommended if you need to be away for a few hours.

 Average cost of a Black And White Cavoodle